Iceteavanill/NFC_message_switcher/README.md

 There are multiple options to customize the software

+> [!WARNING]
+> I tried making the process of using the software as easy as possible, however it may not be very easy/beginner-friendly in places.

 ### Overview

 Customizing the software always requires a rebuild of the firmware of the Attiny.
 The XC8 compiler from microchip is recommended.
-The following flags should be used:
+The following flags were used and are recommended:

 | Flags    | commands                                                                   |
 |----------|----------------------------------------------------------------------------|